anwesh2410/RemoteDesk/Readme.md

 ### For Windows:

 1. **Download JAR Files:**
-   - Ensure you have downloaded the `client.jar` and `server.jar` files from the repository.
+   - Ensure you have downloaded the `client.jar` and `server.jar` files from the JAR folder in the repository.

 2. **Open JAR Files:**
    - Directly open the respective jar files that you need